 5. Share Your Story

 Your friends might not understand your reasons, so keep them in the loop.
 Share your successes, your plans for the future, and ask for advice when you need it.
 Once they see your focus and passion, they can help spread the word and encourage you.
 You might even light a fire in them to try their hand at something new!

 What have you done on the side that proved to be a lucrative endeavor?
 Please share your ideas and comment below!

-If you are ready to take ACTION, please join my facebook group – Making It Pay To Stay Entrepreneurs for advice on working from home, creating your business website, advice from small business owners on what’s worked for THEM, and support for increasing your income!
+If you are ready to take ACTION, please join my facebook group – Making It Pay Lifestyle for advice on working from home, creating your business website, advice from small business owners on what’s worked for THEM, and support for increasing your income!